Discover more from Marco Altini’s Substack

 Measurement position

-As Andrew explains, when lying down, HRV represents cardiac autonomic nervous system activity during undisturbed rest.
-On the other hand, sitting or standing HRV represents cardiac autonomic nervous system activity in response to physiological stress (orthostasis) with a strong influence from the baroreflex.
+Why is measurement position important?
+When lying down - and especially during sleep, HRV represents parasympathetic activity during undisturbed rest.
+On the other hand, sitting or standing HRV represents parasympathetic activity in response to a small physiological stressor (that is, changing body position).
 The physiological challenge exacerbates your response so that if something is off (there is more stress, sickness, or anything else), there will be a much larger change in HRV (and resting heart rate) with respect to the change you would see if you are lying down (sleeping or in the morning).
+This is why for example, research shows that overtrained athletes had no differences in their night HRV, but a suppression in their morning HRV (sorry, wearables).

 Measuring while sitting or standing can be particularly beneficial if your heart rate is low, e.g. low 50s or lower, since parasympathetic activity is already high.
-Measuring while sitting or standing, you might also be less prone to another rare issue of measurements taken lying down, parasympathetic saturation (a situation in which your HRV measurement does not reflect parasympathetic activity, basically your HRV would be suppressed despite actual parasympathetic activity being elevated).
+Measuring while sitting or standing, you might also be less prone to another issue of measurements taken lying down, parasympathetic saturation (a situation in which your HRV measurement does not reflect parasympathetic activity, basically your HRV would be suppressed despite actual parasympathetic activity being elevated).
 This is particularly true if your training volume is high.

-Personally, I now measure while sitting, and therefore can only do this first thing in the morning, as opposed to during the night.
+Personally, I measure while sitting, and therefore can only do this first thing in the morning, as opposed to during the night.

 Below is an example showing acute sickness, and how the orthostatic stressor (i.e. sitting in the morning for a measurement) captured very well the acute phase, possibly with an early warning, as well as the recovery phase, while night data failed to capture the recovery phase, and shows a change only during acute sickness (one day).